john-dohoney/autoscaler-testing/README.md

-# autoscaler-testing

-## Testing DC/OS EE autoscaler for Marathon apps
+# Testing DC/OS EE autoscaler for Marathon apps

 One small edit need to be performed to use this rest based test of the Autoscaler.